OGRECave/ogre/Docs/src/rtss.md

 @note adding a SRS will automatically override the default SRS for the same stage.
 In the example we override the Ogre::RTShader::FFP_LIGHTING stage.

-## Creating shader based technique {#rtssTech}
+## Creating the shader based technique {#rtssTech}
-This step will associate the given technique with a destination shader generated based technique.
-Calling the `Ogre::RTShader::ShaderGenerator::createShaderBasedTechnique()` will cause the system to generate internal data structures associated with the source technique and will add new technique to the source material.
-This new technique will have the scheme name that was passed as an argument to this method and all its passes will contain shaders that the system will generate and update during the application runtime.
+This step will create a new, shader-based, technique based on the given technique.
+Calling Ogre::RTShader::ShaderGenerator::createShaderBasedTechnique() will cause the system to generate SubRenderStates based on the source technique and add a new technique using the given scheme name to the material.
+The passes of this new technique will receive shaders generated and updated by the system during as described in the @ref rtssGenerate section below.

 ![](CreateShaderBasedTech.svg)

-To use the generated technique set the change material scheme of your viewport(s) to the same scheme name you passed as argument to this method.
+To use the generated technique, change the material scheme of your viewport(s) to scheme name you passed as argument to this method.

 ```cpp
 // Create shader based technique from the default technique of the given material.